django/django/django/contrib/admin/static/admin/img/README.md

 ## Adding a new icon

 1. Use only [Font Awesome Free Icons](https://fontawesome.com/icons).
-2. Save the icon as a .svg file in this directory.
+2. Save the icon as an .svg file in this directory.
 3. Include the following attribution comment at the top of the file (do not change it):
 ```xml
 <!--!Font Awesome Free 6.7.2 by @fontawesome - https://fontawesome.com License - https://fontawesome.com/license/free Copyright 2025 Fonticons, Inc.-->
 ```
-4. Right before the `<path>` element, add the following metadata comment, using the correct values:
+4. Right before the `<path>` element, add the following metadata comment with the appropriate values:
 ```xml
 <!--
   Icon Name: [icon-name]